Phenelzine Prescribing Information

 The concurrent administration of an MAO inhibitor and bupropion hydrochloride (Wellbutrin®) is contraindicated.
 At least 14 days should elapse between discontinuation of an MAO inhibitor and initiation of treatment with bupropion hydrochloride.

-Patients taking Phenelzine sulfate should not undergo elective surgery requiring general anesthesia.
+Patients taking Phenelzine Sulfate Tablets should not undergo elective surgery requiring general anesthesia.
 Also, they should not be given cocaine or local anesthesia containing sympathomimetic vasoconstrictors.
-The possible combined hypotensive effects of Phenelzine sulfate and spinal anesthesia should be kept in mind.
-Phenelzine sulfate should be discontinued at least 10 days prior to elective surgery.
+The possible combined hypotensive effects of Phenelzine Sulfate Tablets and spinal anesthesia should be kept in mind.
+Phenelzine Sulfate Tablets should be discontinued at least 10 days prior to elective surgery.

-MAO inhibitors, including Phenelzine sulfate, are contraindicated in patients receiving guanethidine.
+MAO inhibitors, including Phenelzine Sulfate Tablets, are contraindicated in patients receiving guanethidine.

 Clinical Worsening and Suicide Risk